 Here is my response.
 The parent found it useful, so I thought I would share it.

 I’ve struggled with the exact same senario.
 It can be super frustrating.
 This used to be one of m triggers for sure.
 It can feel like your child is disrespectful, for sure.
 I don’t doubt that.
 Especially with how much you do for her, with how much you love her.
 The hitting, the not listening and the outright defiance are difficult to deal with, I get it.

 I’m going to let you in on a little secret though that might help.
 What if I told you that she is not intending to be mean to you.
 Rather, her behaviour is a road map to understanding what is going on for her.
 The behaviour, although not appropriate, points to the fact that she is having a hard time, she’s not really trying to give you a hard time.

 The world our little ones are living in can be confusing, frustrating and full of big emotions.
-Combine that will an evolving sense of self awareness and self control and you are going to see some of the behaviours you mentioned.
-Yes, our children will learn to self regulate and advocate for themselves in more mature ways, but we need to have patience with them and model for them the behaviours we want to teach.
+Combine that with an evolving sense of self awareness and self control and you are going to see some of the behaviours you mentioned.
+Yes, our children will learn to self regulate and advocate for themselves in more mature ways as they develop, but we need to have patience with them and model for them the behaviours we want to teach.

 Replacing the idea that my child is disrespectful and mean with the idea that my child needs help and guidance was the best thing I ever did as a parent.